Erioldoesdesign/Design_HOSS_PhD/Hackathon observation/hackathon-observation-participant-information-sheet.md

 ### Project title:
-**"The innovation ecosystem within Humanitarian and Human rights organisations** _Understanding the connections between, innovation, technology, design and openness from the perspective of worker in organisations.”_
+**"Observing Human-centred Design Contributions to Humanitarian/Human Rights Open Source Software:**
+_What collaborations, conversations, processes and cultures are at play between designers, OSS projects, humanitarian/human rights organisations and their beneficiaries._

 ---

 **Dear Participant,**

-You are invited to participate in the research project described below.
+You are invited to agree to your participation via observation in the research project described below.

 **What is the project about?**

-The purpose of this research is to explore how people that work within humanitarian and human rights organisations describe and understand 'innovation' within their specific organisational context, how they view other organisation and related 'innovation'.
-We'll be exploring this along with the connection to users, beneficiaries and partner organisations.
+The purpose of this research is to critically explore how human-centred design is currently practiced and understood between by the people who create and maintain Humanitarian/Human Rights related Open Source Software (HOSS) and users of the HOSS.
+In addition, how do human-centred designers themselves, engage with and contribute to HOSS and why.

-This is in order to better understand what practices support a collaborative, inclusive and human-centred design process for the technologies in use by humanitarian and human rights organisations and if the use of the HOSS and relationship to the HOSS, by the beneficiaries, is changed through these human-centred design practices.
+The aim of this critical exploration is to better understand what practices support a collaborative, inclusive and human-centred design process for the HOSS and if the use of the HOSS and relationship to the HOSS, by the beneficiaries, is changed through these human-centred design practices.

-This research ask you, the participant to comment on your experiences, knowledge and ideas from both your individual perspective, your role in your organisations perspective and your wider organisational perspective.
+This specific observation study is to first observe 3 hackathons that fit the following criteria:

+1. The hackathon work will be done on an OSS with a license.
+2. The hackathon has a design presence to it e.g. has asked for design contribution or mentioned design in some clear way
+3. The hackathon encourages and facilitates participation from technologists that identify as part of the community that the OSS benefits e.g. Refugees for refugee related technology
+4. The hackathon organisers agree for the hackathon to be observed and agree to the processes laid out in this ethics application.

+The second part of this study will be to (as a designer) participate in 1 hackathon that also covers the above criteria.

+The researcher will capture and measure the information and data from observations of the hackathon to compare and analyse differences and similarities across a number of metrics such as: Collaboration, successful issue/task completion, participation of designers etc.

+The second piece of the observational study practice is to observe how the non-live, text-based humanitarian and human rights OSS tool repositories of 'issues' (tasks for OSS developers and other contributors) develop their discussions and understanding of design and designers along with what processes, methods and tools designers use to encourage collaboration along with any communications platforms outside of these repositories.
+Repositories are open and public and can be observed without notifying the communities, however many of these communities use communications platforms that are either open (matrix https://matrix.org/) or IRC chats (https://en.wikipedia.org/wiki/Internet_Relay_Chat)

+**Areas of observation**

+1. Comments and Discussions in issues (GitHub & Gitlab) with both written and visual information on any given 'design intervention/contribution'.
+2. How the 'HOSS project' characterised by those that maintain and 'code' the project discuss and interact with designers contributing to the HOSS.
+3. How the designers interact with specialists or subject matter experts which could be the Humanitarian/Human Rights field workers or direct or indirect beneficiaries of the HOSS that facilitates the Humanitarian/Human Rights work of the org that hosts the HOSS).
+4. How the designers interact with other stakeholder of the HOSS (Humanitarian/Human Rights orh that hosts the HOSS, Developers, Other Designers, Beneficiaries, Subject Matter Experts/Field Workers, Other contributers to HOSS)
+5. Closely monitoring the links between discussion, contribution, collaboration and 'releases' in the HOSS technology and the timeframes involved including how long the changes remain part of the HOSS.

 **What is the benefit to the community that your project is trying to achieve?**

+This project is trying to better achieve a clear understanding of the following questions:

+1. How do the stakeholders/actors involved collaborate?
+With whom and at what frequency?
+What are the nature of their collaborations?
+2. How do different kinds of collaborations, methods, interactions 'impact' or 'improve' the HOSS and for who  at what scale?
+3. How is design understood throughout the contribution process and what do designers do in order to contribute?
+How do they themselves categorise their design contributions to HOSS?
+4. How do these interactions, contributions and processes differ from the expected nature of the same subjects?
+How powerfully do expectations of differing stakeholders play into collboration in HOSS?

-This project is trying to better achieve a clear understanding and subsequent mapping of the ecosystem of innovation, including the understanding of innovation which may differ from organisation to organisation and person to person.
-The aim with this project is the results of the participant conversations and mapping exercises will be able to draw clearer distinctions and correlations between information from participants that can be beneficial to their own growing understanding and practice in the area of innovation.
+ The aim with this reasearch is to observe, question and understand how these stakeholders/actors participate, both together and independantly to draw clearer distinctions and correlations between information from participants that can be beneficial to their own growing understanding and practice in the area of innovation.

 **Why am I being invited to participate?**

-You have been asked to participate due to your current or past work or involvement in humanitarian or human rights work.
-You may have worked at a large international organisation or a smaller local organisation, in either a paid or unpaid capacity.
-In this research we want to hear and understand the perspectives of those that have been involved in humanitarian and human rights organisations in a broad sense.
-You may have operated particularly within an innovation, technology, design/product management or user/beneficiary role.
+You have been asked to participate due to your current or past work or involvement in humanitarian or human rights work and specifically because of your involvement/contributions to Humanitarian/Human Rights open source software (HOSS).
+This is either through contributing to a HOSS through an issue/task submission in Github or Gitlab (or similar) or through involvement with a hackathon or event for a HOSS.
+You may also work/have worked at an organisation or company that has supported HOSS in some way e.g. sponsoring, company volunteer hours offered to a HOSS etc. in either a paid or unpaid capacity.
+In this research we want to observe and understand the collaborations, contributions and conversations of those that have been involved in contributing to humanitarian and human rights HOSS in a broad sense and no matter what the nature and size of your contribution or involvement.
 You'll also be aged 18+ and able to give legal, informed consent to participate.

 **What will I be asked to do?**

-For 1hr 30mins of your time over a secure video/audio call online, with PhD researcher Eriol Fox and a note taking assistant.
-Where we will start with understanding better what your role is (or was) which will lead into a discussion informed by key questions that investigate your experiences and understanding of humanitarian innovation and how technology is used (or not used) in your organisation along with how you work with users/beneficiaries.
+This observational research doesn't require you to do anything specific other than reading this [Paticipant Information sheet]() and signing the [Consent form]().
+We also have an additional [Debrief document]() for those that want to follow the research.
+The observation study relies on you participatinga nd contributing is as natural a way as you would

 We may ask for a follow up session if we find we could not cover the detail needed for the key questions and this will either be in the form of an additional video/audio call but can also be facilitated through written responses in a secure shared document or encyrpted emails.
 This will not be more than 1hr of additional time.